Life After Dave Ramsey’s Baby Step 7

 Building your passion around a small business idea can be an excellent way to increase your joy and increase your income.
 I'm motivated by the hundreds of online business entrepreneurs I’ve spoken with who have developed a solid income by starting a blog, promoting their services and selling products.

-Small business development does take time, patience and a whole lot of hard work to become successful.
+Small business development does take time, patience, and a whole lot of hard work to become successful.
 If you have spare time and the will to succeed, dip your toes in and see how the entrepreneurial water feels.

 The Final Destination: Bring In More Passive Income Than Your Expenses